retooth2/xenharmlib/doc/quickstart.rst

 -----------------------------------

 A set of unique, ordered notes is called a note scale.
-Note scales work similar to pitch scales, however there are special considerations necessary in light of enharmonic ambiguity.
+Note scales work similarly to pitch scales, however there are special considerations necessary in light of enharmonic ambiguity.
 We will address these in a subsection below.
 But first, let's create our first note scale: